Palliative approach to Parkinson disease and parkinsonian disorders

 - Section Editor — Movement Disorders

 Parkinson disease (PD) and the parkinsonian neurodegenerative disorders typically develop relatively slowly over several years.
 Affected patients and their families face increasing physical, psychosocial, and spiritual issues over this period of time.
 Palliative care has an important role in these conditions throughout the progression of disease, and particularly in the later stages as death approaches.

 This topic will review the palliative care aspects of PD and related neurodegenerative disorders.
 Other clinical aspects of these disorders are reviewed elsewhere.
-(See "Clinical manifestations of Parkinson disease" and "Diagnosis and differential diagnosis of Parkinson disease" and "Pharmacologic treatment of Parkinson disease" and "Management of nonmotor symptoms in Parkinson disease" and "Nonpharmacologic management of Parkinson disease" and "Motor fluctuations and dyskinesia in Parkinson disease" and "Surgical treatment of Parkinson disease" and "Progressive supranuclear palsy (PSP): Clinical features and diagnosis" and "Progressive supranuclear palsy (PSP): Management and prognosis" and "Multiple system atrophy: Clinical features and diagnosis" and "Multiple system atrophy: Prognosis and treatment" and "Corticobasal degeneration" and "Clinical features and diagnosis of dementia with Lewy bodies" and "Prognosis and treatment of dementia with Lewy bodies".)
+(See "Clinical manifestations of Parkinson disease" and "Diagnosis and differential diagnosis of Parkinson disease" and "Pharmacologic treatment of Parkinson disease" and "Management of nonmotor symptoms in Parkinson disease" and "Nonpharmacologic management of Parkinson disease" and "Motor fluctuations and dyskinesia in Parkinson disease" and "Device-assisted and surgical treatments for Parkinson disease" and "Progressive supranuclear palsy (PSP): Clinical features and diagnosis" and "Progressive supranuclear palsy (PSP): Management and prognosis" and "Multiple system atrophy: Clinical features and diagnosis" and "Multiple system atrophy: Prognosis and treatment" and "Corticobasal degeneration" and "Clinical features and diagnosis of dementia with Lewy bodies" and "Prognosis and treatment of dementia with Lewy bodies".)

 PARKINSON DISEASE AND PARKINSONISM